 Drug Overdose Causes

 The cause of a drug overdose is either by accidental overuse or by intentional misuse.
 Accidental overdoses result from either a young child or an adult with impaired mental abilities swallowing a medication left within their grasp.
-An adult (especially elderly persons or people taking many medications) can mistakenly ingest the incorrect medication or take the wrong dose of a medication.
+An adult (especially seniors or people taking many medications) can mistakenly ingest the incorrect medication or take the wrong dose of a medication.
 Purposeful overdoses are for a desired effect, either to get high or to harm oneself.

 Young children may swallow drugs by accident because of their curiosity about medications they may find.
-Children younger than 5 years (especially 6 months to 3 years) tend to place everything they find into their mouths.
+Children younger than age 5 (especially age 6 months to 3 years) tend to place everything they find into their mouths.
 Drug overdoses in this age group are generally caused when someone accidentally leaves a medication within the child's reach.
 Toddlers, when they find medications, often share them with other children.
-Therefore, if you suspect an overdose in one child while other children are around, those other children may have taken the medication too.
+Therefore, if you suspect an overdose in one child while other children are around, those other children may have taken the medication, too.

 Adolescents and adults are more likely to overdose on one or more drugs in order to harm themselves.
 Attempting to harm oneself may represent a suicide attempt.
 People who purposefully overdose on medications frequently suffer from underlying mental health conditions.
 These conditions may or may not have been diagnosed before.

 Drugs have effects on the entire body.
 Generally, in an overdose, the effects of the drug may be a heightened level of the therapeutic effects seen with regular use.
 In overdose, side effects become more pronounced, and other effects can take place, which would not occur with normal use.
 Large overdoses of some medications cause only minimal effects, while smaller overdoses of other medications can cause severe effects, possibly death.
 A single dose of some medications can be lethal to a young child.
 Some overdoses may worsen a person's chronic disease.
 For example, an asthma attack or chest pains may be triggered.